 "In a voice choked with emotion, Vishnupriya said, 'Tell me, 0 Prananatha (Lord of my life), is it true the rumor I heard that You will take sannyasa and leave me?
 If I lose Your association I might as well end my life by drinking poison.'

-"Responding with gentle compassionate words, Sri Gaura Raya said, 'Vishnupriya, you are as dear to Me as life itself.
+"Responding with gentle compassionate words, Shri Gaura Raya said, 'Vishnupriya, you are as dear to Me as life itself.
 There is no need to worry.
 Please hear what I am about to say; for it will help you.
 The only truth in this world is Bhagavan and the Vaisnavas.
 Everything else is illusion.
 Fathers, mothers, children, relationships between men and women are all illusory.
 Krishna is the master, the real husband of everyone.
 Don't lament, don't worry your nameis Vishnupriya.
 Therefore, fulfill the real meaning of Vishnupriya and always think of Krishna within your heart.'

-"Then Sri Gaurasundara showed His four-armed form which helped Vishnupriya understand His absolute position.
+"Then Shri Gaurasundara showed His four-armed form which helped Vishnupriya understand His absolute position.
 Seeing this vanquished Vishnupriya's grief and pain.
 She felt blissful.
 This vision and Mahaprabhu's instructions removed her bewilderment.
 But she kept the mentality of taking the Lord as her husband.

 "Sobbing and falling at Lord Caitanya's feet, she said, 'I beg You to accept my humble submission.
 You are the most dear Lord of my life, my only wealth.
 Without You, without Your service 1 have nothing.'